How to Mark eMail as Unread on iPhone & iPad Mail

 This replaced what used to be a very obvious “Mark as Unread” option sitting atop each open email in prior releases of the iOS Mail app.
 The new feature is really quite nice once you get the hang of it, so here is how to mark emails as unread with the flag menu in iOS Mail:

-- Open a Mail message and tap the flag icon in the lower left corner
+- Open a Mail message and tap the arrow icon or flag icon (in earlier iOS versions) in the lower left corner

 - Tap “Mark as Unread” from the popup menu to immediately set the read message to unread status

 When the message has been marked as ‘unread’ again, it will have the little blue dot next to the message in Mail app inbox as it did before it was read.